Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Results

+Within this region, matter is funneled inward under the influence of gravity in a magnetically-regulated conveyor belt fashion, progressing from the cloud scale down to the clump, core, and disc.
+As this process unfolds, a mass-segregated cluster forms, with the most massive star at the center.
 The proximity of Cep A HW2 allows us to zoom in on the clump and its fragmented sub-structures.
 Cep A hosts a protostellar cluster within a radius of 1$\arcsec$ (725 AU).
-This is evidenced based on the observed three young protostars, HW2, HW3c, and HW3d, forming within a projected area of $\approx$ 0.6 $\times$ 0.6$\arcsec$ (400 $\times$ 400 AU$^2$) and three hot cores HC, HC2, and HC3\cite{curiel2001detection,curiel2006large}.
-Of these six, HW2 stands out as the most luminous source in Cep A with L$\approx$ 10$^4$ L$_{\odot}$, suggesting a mass equivalent to 15 M$_{\odot}$\cite{cunningham2009pulsed}.
+This is evidenced based on the observed three young protostars, HW2, HW3c, and HW3d, forming within a projected area of $\approx$ 0.6 $\times$ 0.6$\arcsec$ (400 $\times$ 400 AU$^2$) and three hot cores HC, HC2, and HC3 ({\it \citealp{curiel2001detection,curiel2006large}}).
+Of these six, HW2 stands out as the most luminous source in Cep A with L$\approx$ 10$^4$ L$_{\odot}$, suggesting a mass equivalent to 15 M$_{\odot}$ ({\it \citealp{cunningham2009pulsed}}).
 Thus, we propose accretion is likely active in the hub, where the envelope is undergoing gravity-driven magnetically regulated collapse with an infall rate of (2.1 $\pm$ 0.4) $\times 10^{-4}$ M$_{\odot}$ yr$^{-1}$.

-In the Cep A massive star-forming region, matter flows inward under gravitational influence in a magnetically-regularized conveyor belt fashion from the cloud to clump, core, and disc scale, while the mass-segregated cluster forms with the massive star at the center.
+Our study, therefore presents for the first time a new insights into how B-field and turbulent gas flows passively assist the active role of gravity in the hub for the formation of a protostellar cluster.